-You’ve made the first step in protecting your peace of mind when away from home by purchasing a security camera.
-But once it’s installed, how do you store all the footage that’s being captured?
-Just like the hundreds of snapshots you take with the camera you bring on vacations, finding a place to unload all that data can be the trickiest part of planning your at-home security system.
+You’ve made the first step in protecting your peace of mind when away from home or business premises by purchasing home and business security cameras.
+But after the video surveillance installation, how do you store all the footage that’s being captured by your security system?
+Just like the hundreds of snapshots you take with the camera you bring on vacations, finding a place to unload all that data can be the trickiest part of planning the installation of commercial security systems.
 Here, we break down your storage options between the cloud, SD cards and the paid services that some camera brands offer.

 Paid Subscription Plans